George Alan Vasey

 Major General George Alan Vasey, CB, CBE, DSO1 (29 March 1895 – 5 March 1945) was an Australian Army officer.
 He rose to the rank of major general during the Second World War, before being killed in a plane crash near Cairns in 1945.

 A professional soldier, Vasey graduated from Royal Military College, Duntroon in 1915 and served on the Western Front with the Australian Imperial Force, for which he was awarded the Distinguished Service Order and twice Mentioned in Despatches.
 For nearly twenty years, Vasey remained in the rank of major, serving on staff posts in Australia and with the Indian Army.

 Shortly after the outbreak of Second World War in September 1939, Lieutenant General Sir Thomas Blamey appointed Vasey to the staff of the 6th Division.
 In March 1941, Vasey took command of 19th Infantry Brigade, which he led in the Battle of Greece and Battle of Crete.
 Returning to Australia in 1942, Vasey was promoted to major general and became Deputy Chief of the General Staff.
 In September 1942, he assumed command of the 7th Division, fighting the Japanese in the Kokoda Track campaign and the Battle of Buna-Gona.
 In 1943, he embarked on his second campaign in New Guinea, leading the 7th Division in the Landing at Nadzab and the subsequent Finisterre Range campaign.

 By mid-1944, his health had deteriorated to the extent that he was evacuated to Australia, and for a time was not expected to live.
 By early 1945 he had recovered sufficiently to be appointed to command the 6th Division.
 While flying to assume this new command, the RAAF Lockheed Hudson aircraft he was travelling in crashed into the sea, killing all on board.

 Early life

 George Alan Vasey was born in Malvern East, Victoria on 29 March 1895, the third of six children of George Brinsden Vasey, a barrister and solicitor, and his wife Alice Isabel, née McCutcheon.
 Because his father was also George Vasey, George Alan Vasey's family always called him Alan.
 He was educated at Camberwell Grammar School and Wesley College, Melbourne, where his schoolmates included Robert Menzies and Edward James Milford.
 At Wesley, Vasey served in the Australian Army Cadets, in which he became a second lieutenant.

 In 1913, he entered the Royal Military College, Duntroon in Canberra.
 Of 33 members of his class, in which Vasey graduated tenth, nine died in the Great War.
-Six later became generals: Leslie Beavis, Frank Horton Berryman, William Bridgeford, John Chapman, Edward James Milford and George Vasey.
-The war caused his class to be graduated early, in June 1915.
+Six later became generals: Leslie Beavis, Frank Horton Berryman, William Bridgeford, John Chapman, Edward James Milford and Vasey himself.
+The war, which began in August 1914, caused his class to be graduated early, in June 1915.